Zhang Zhizhen: 2022: US Open debut, second ATP quarterfinal and historic top 100

 Zhang entered the 2022 Internazionali di Tennis Città di Trieste Challenger as a qualifier, defeating fifth-seeded Marco Cecchinato and eighth-seeded Alexandre Müller en route to the final, where he lost to Francesco Passaro despite clinching the first set.
 Zhang re-entered the top-200 for the first time since he injured himself at the 2021 Hamburg European Open.
 Zhang reached a second straight Challenger Tour final at the 2022 Internazionali di Tennis del Friuli Venezia Giulia in Cordenons, Italy upsetting fourth seed Pavel Kotov in the first round, and Alexandre Müller in the semifinals to reach the final.
 It was Zhang's third Challenger final in one month, and the fifth of his career.
 He rallied after losing the first set against Andrea Vavassori, defeating the home-crowd favorite in three sets to lift the title – Zhang's first Challenger title in nearly three years.
 Zhang rose to world No. 157 in the ATP rankings following Cordenons, his highest ranking in two and a half years.

-At his first hardcourt tournament since June, Zhang reached the final in Poland, defeating former junior number one Harold Mayot in the semifinals, as well as ATP Tour champion Robin Haase in the final eight.
-He lost to fifth-seeded Tomáš Macháč in the final, despite winning the first set six games to one.
+At his first hardcourt tournament in Poland since June, Zhang reached the final defeating former junior number one Harold Mayot in the semifinals, as well as ATP Tour champion Robin Haase in the final eight.
+He lost to fifth seed Tomáš Macháč in the final, despite winning the first set, six games to one.
 Zhang’s run elevated his ranking to No. 138, placing him within two spots of his career-high ranking.

 He made his debut at the US Open, qualifying for the main draw alongside his friend Yibing Wu, making history for his country.
 He narrowly missed being the first Chinese male national to win a major main-draw match in 63 years after losing to Tim van Rijthoven, failing to convert seven match points in the third set.